rmacnak/primordialsoup/docs/building.md

 ## Testing

-After building, the test suite and some benchmarks and be run with
+After building, the test suite and some benchmarks can be run with

 ```
 ./test